internetarchive/openlibrary/scripts/solr_builder/README.md

 done;
 ```

+Works took ~24hrs to index split over 6 cores (Oct 2018, OJF).
+Note only one batch took that long; all other batches took <14 hours.

 And start all the orphans in sequence to each other (in parallel to the works) since ordering them is slow and there aren't too many if them:

 ```bash